egch/azure-az104-flashcards/resource-locks.md

 - Resource Group level
 - Subscription Level

 With the read only lock I cannot even stop/start the VM.
+Locks are inherited.

 ## Tags